ethangutk/RaytracingProgram/README.md

 <br><br>
 ### 📷 Viewports
-This feature allows you to look at multiple different camera angles at the same time.
-This will split up the window into different sections, rending the same scene from multiple camera angles.
+This feature allows you to look at multiple different camera angles simultaneously.
+This will split the window into different sections, rending the same scene from multiple camera angles.
 How does it work?
 It calls the render frame function many times and specifies how big the size of the render should be.
 It will also determine where those pixels should be based on the start position.

 Rendering Sections | Camera Positions
 | :---: | :---: